kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Did David Schwartz and the Spanish founders suggest this happen in a sort of parallel terrorizing to go along with what was happening at the conservatory?
 - It certainly came from up high and multiple teams were involved in singling me and my job out.
 - I assumed it was because of my TERFing online, but it wasn't really that at all, although it's possible that's how they justified it to, at least the women involved I hope.

+#### David Schwartz backs down

+- While I'm in Madrid or just before, my manager David Schwartz is replaced by ..
+- I report now to Paul.
+- In the meeting with David, he tells me he is focussing full time on founder management, and asks me if I know what that means.
+- I don't know and ask him to enlighten me.
+- He changes the subject.
+- I inform him I'm still being terrorized by the people of Denia but he doesn't want to talk about that.

 ### Flight to Bali